‘I’m not killing cats every day anymore’

 How the Cobb County community cat program works

-Animal control officer Amy Chapman has been with Cobb County for nearly eight years, and as the unofficial “cat lady” on the force, she’s all too familiar cat and kitten challenges facing shelters, especially in the busy summer months.
+Animal control officer Amy Chapman has been with Cobb County for nearly eight years, and as the unofficial “cat lady” on the force, she’s all too familiar with the cat and kitten challenges facing shelters, especially in the busy summer months.

 There’s space for about 100 cats in the shelter at any one time.
 It’s space that quickly fills, and when it does, cats’ lives are at risk.
-When the community cat program started in February of 2016, the biggest, most immediate change was that stray cats unsocialized to be people no longer would automatically be killed.
+When the community cat program started in February of 2016, the biggest, most immediate change was that stray cats unsocialized to people no longer would automatically be killed.
 As long as they are healthy and appear to have a food source, Best Friends spays or neuters them and then returns them to their neighborhoods.
 The very first day the program was in place, things changed in a big way.

 Amy says, “Before the community cat program started we had nowhere for the feral cats to go, so every single feral cat was euthanized.”